stmilne/icds_docs/docs/index.md

 Welcome to the Roar Collab User Guide!

-The Roar Collab User Guide introduces users to [Institute for Computational and Data Science (ICDS)](https://icds.psu.edu), to the Roar Collab computing cluster, and provides information on the use of Roar Collab.
+The Roar Collab User Guide introduces users to the [Institute for Computational and Data Science (ICDS)](https://icds.psu.edu), to the Roar Collab computing cluster, and provides information on the use of Roar Collab.